-If the AUC is assessed subsequent to Dose 1, steady-state AUC ${ss}$ (AUC ${0.6hr}$) is to be estimated from the trough, 2 hr, 4 hr and 6 hr concentrations using the linear trapezoidal rule.
+If the AUC is assessed subsequent to Dose 1, steady-state $AUC{ss}$ (AUC0-6hr) is to be estimated from the trough, 2 hr, 4 hr and 6 hr concentrations using the linear trapezoidal rul

-Instructions for Drug Administration and Blood Sample Collection for Therapeutic Drug MonitoringUse an administration set with minimal residual hold up (priming) volume (1 to 3 mL) for drug infusion to ensure accurate delivery of the entire prescribed dose and to ensure accurate collection of blood samples for therapeutic drug monitoring and dose adjustment
+Instructions for Drug Administration and Blood Sample Collection for Therapeutic Drug Monitoring Use an administration set with minimal residual hold up (priming) volume (1 to 3 m) for drug infusion to ensure accurate delivery of the entire prescribed dose and to ensure accurate collection of blood samples for therapeutic drug monitoring and dose adjustment.

 Prime the administration set tubing with drug solution to allow accurate documentation of the start time of busulfan injection infusion.
 Collect the blood sample from a peripheral intravenous line to avoid contamination with infusing drug.
 If the blood sample is taken directly from the existing central venous catheter (CVC), DO NOT COLLECT THE BLOOD SAMPLE WHILE THE DRUG IS INFUSING to ensure that the end of infusion sample is not contaminated with any residual drug.
 At the end of infusion (2 hr), disconnect the administration tubing and flush the CVC line with 5 mL of normal saline prior to the collection of the end of infusion sample from the CVC port.
-Collect the blood samples from a different port than that used for the busulfan injection infusion.
-When recording the busulfan injection infusion stop time, do not include the time required to flush the indwelling catheter line.
-Discard the administration tubing at the end of the two-hour infusion [see Dosage and Administration (2.3)]
+Collect the blood samples from a different port context in the end of the busilian injection infusion.
+When recording the busilian injection infusion stop time, do not include the time required to flush the indwelling catheter line.
+Discard the administration tubing at the end of the two-hour infusion [see Dosage and Administration (2.3)].

-8.5 Geriatric Use

-Clinical studies of busulfan injection did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects
+8.5 Geriatric Use Clinical studies of busulfan injection did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects

-10 OVERDOSAGE

-There is no known antidote to busulfan injection other than hematopojetic progenitor cell Intere is no known antitione to busuitan injection other than nematopoletic progenitor ceil transplantation, in the absence of hematopoletic progenitor cell transplantation, the recommended dosage for busulfan injection would constitute an overdose of busulfan.
+10 OVERDOSAGE There is no known antidote to busulfan injection other than hematopoietic progenitor cell transplantation.
+In the absence of hematopoietic progenitor cell transplantation, the recommended dosage for busulfan injection would constitute an overdose of busulfan.
 The principal toxic effect is profound bone marrow hypoplasia/aplasia and pancytopenia, but the central nervous system, liver, lungs, and gastrointestinal tract may be affected.
 Monitor hematologic status closely and institute vigorous supportive measures as medically indicated.
-Survival after a single 140 mg dose of Myleran®.
-Tableto is a 11 km 4 mercand a bild he have considered to be a considered to the formation of the status of a softent of the considered of the status of a softent of the status of the status of a softent of the status Tablets in an 18 kg.
+Survival after a single 140 mg dose of Myleran® Tablets in an 18 kg.
 4-year old child has been reported.
 Inadvertent administration of a greater than normal dose of oral busulfan (2.1 mg per kg; total dose of 23.3 mg per kg) occurred in a 2-year old child prior to a scheduled bone marrow transplant without sequelae.
 An acute dose of 2.4 g was fatal in a 10-year old boy.
-There is one report that busulfan is dialyzable, thus dialysis should be considered
+There is one report that busulfan is dialyzable, thus dialysis should be considered n the case of overdos

-DESCRIPTION
+11 DESCRIPTION

-Busulfan is a bifunctional alkylating agent known chemically as 1,4-butanediol, dimethanesulfonate.
-Busulfan is a bifunctional alkylating agent known chemically as 1,4-butanediol, dimethanesulfonate.
-Busulfan Injection is intended for intravenous administration.
-It is supplied as a clear, colorless, sterile, solution in 10 mL single-dose vials.
-Each vial of busulfan injection contains 60 mg (6 mg/mL) of busulfan, the active ingredient, a white crystalline powder with a molecular formula of CH8Q2O(CH2)4OSO2CH3 and a molecular weight of 246 g/mole.
+Busulfan is a bifunctional alkvlating agent known chemically as 1.4-butanediol, dimethanesulfonate Busilfan ingiction is intended for intravenous administration via stra-butaneous, unneuraneous, termetaneous, Busilfan ingiction is intended for intravenous administration.
+It is supplied as a clear, coloriess, sterile, solution in 10 mL single-dose vials.
+Each vial of busulfan injection contains 60 mg (6 mg/mL) of busulfan, the active ingredient, a white crystalline powder with a molecular formula of CH3S2O2O(CH2)4OS02CH3 and a molecular weight of 246 g/mole.
 Busulfan has the following chemical structure: